dmbarbour/glas/docs/GlasDesign.md

 Bitwise operators:

-* **bneg** - bitwise 'not', flip all bits of bitstring
+* **bneg** - bitwise 'not'; flip all bits of one bitstring
 * **bmax** - bitwise 'or' of two bitstrings of equal length
 * **bmin** - bitwise 'and' of two bitstrings of equal length
-* **beq** - bitwise equivalence of two bitstrings of equal length (i.e. 1 where bits match, 0 otherwise)
+* **beq** - bitwise equivalence of two bitstrings of equal length, i.e. 1 where bits match, 0 otherwise.
+(Negation of 'xor'.)

-Bitwise operators fail if assumed conditions are not met: not a bitstring, or not equal length.
+Bitwise operators fail if assumed conditions are not met, e.g. not a bitstring, or not equal length.

 ### Arithmetic Operators

 Glas encodes natural numbers into bitstrings assuming msb-to-lsb order.
 For example, `00010111` encodes 23.
-Although the zeroes-prefix doesn't contribute to numeric value, Glas arithmetic operators preserve input structure in results, e.g. subtracting `1` results in `00010110`.
+Although the zeroes prefix `000` doesn't contribute to numeric value, Glas arithmetic operators preserve bitstring lengths (field widths).
+For example, subtracting 17 results in `00000110`.

-* **add** (N1 N2 -- Sum Carry) - compute sum of two numbers on stack.
-Sum has field width of lower number on stack, while carry uses field width of top stack element.
+* **add** (N1 N2 -- Sum Carry) - compute sum and carry for two numbers on stack.
+Sum has field width of N1, carry has field width of N2.
+Carry can be larger than 1 iff N2 is wider than N1 (e.g. adding 32-bit number to an 8-bit number).
 * **mul** (N1 N2 -- Prod Overflow) - compute product of two numbers on stack.
-Product has field width of lower number on stack, while overflow uses field width of top stack element.
+Product has field width of N1, while overflow uses field width of N2.
-* **sub** (N1 N2 -- Diff) - compute difference of two numbers on stack.
-Result has field width of lower number on stack.
-In case of underflow, this operator fails.
+* **sub** (N1 N2 -- Diff) - Computes a non-negative difference (N1 - N2), preserving field width of N1.
+Fails if result would be negative.
+This serves as the comparison operator for natural numbers.
-* **div** (Dividend Divisor -- Quotient Remainder) - compute result of dividing two numbers, and remaining elements.
-The quotient has field width of dividend, and remainder has field width of divisor.
-Fails for zero divisor.
+* **div** (Dividend Divisor -- Quotient Remainder) - If divisor is zero, this operator fails.
+Compute division of two numbers.
+Quotient has field width of dividend, and remainder has field width of divisor.

-*Note:* Use of 'sub' doubles as a conditional expression, i.e. that one number is greater than or equal to another.
+Glas doesn't have built-in support for negative numbers, floating point, etc..

+Although Glas does not support negative numbers, it is feasible to use two's complement arithmetic, i.e. using addition of a 'negative' number to model subtraction.
+However, this doesn't directly work for division.
+It is recommended that programmers explicitly model more advanced number models.

 ### Annotation Operators

-Annotations support static analysis, performance, automated testing, sanity checks, debugging, decompilation, and other external tooling.
-Annotations should not directly affect behavior of a program.
+Annotations support static analysis, performance, automated testing, safety and sanity, debugging, decompilation, and other external tooling.
+However, annotations cannot be directly observable within a program, modulo reflective effects API.
+For example, assertion failures must halt the program because normal failure is observable within a program via try/then/else.

-* **prog:(do:P, ...)** - runs P. Except for 'do', all fields are annotations about P. Potential example annotations:
+* **prog:(do:P, ...)** - runs P. Fields other than 'do' should be annotations regarding P. Potential annotations:
- * **name:Symbol** - an identifier to support debugging, profiling, logging, etc..
-Will be hierarchical with other prog names.
-Preferably unique in context.
+ * **name:Symbol** - an identifier for the region to support debugging (logging, profiling, etc.) based on external configuration.
+Implicitly hierarchical with containing prog name.
  * **in:\[List, Of, Symbols\]** - human-meaningful labels for stack input; rightmost is top of stack.
 This also indicates expected input arity.
  * **out:\[List, Of, Symbols\]** - human meaningful labels for stack output; rightmost is top of stack.
 This also indicates expected output arity.
+ * **type:Type** - describe type of subprogram P.
- * **bref:B** - assert that program P has the same behavior as program B. In this case, the intention is that P is an optimized or refactored B.
+ * **bref:B** - assert that program P has the same behavior as program B. In this case, the intention is usually that P is an optimized or refactored B.
- * **type:Type** - assert P is compatible with a type description.
-This requires a type descriptor language.
- * **icon:Image** - an icon to represent a program, e.g. in a visual programming environment or collapsed view for a debugger
- * **docs:(...)** - a record for arbitrary documentation, intended for a human or document generator.
+ * **docs:Docs** - a record for arbitrary documentation, intended for a human or document generator.
+Might include text, icons, example usage, etc..
- * **memo:(...)** - remember outputs for given inputs for incremental computing.
+ * **memo:Hints** - remember outputs for given inputs for incremental computing.
 Options could include table sizes and other strategy.
- * **accel:(...)** - tell compiler or interpreter to replace P by a known high-performance implementation
+ * **accel:Hints** - tell compiler or interpreter to replace P by an enhanced-performance implementation

+* **note:(...)** - inline annotations for use with seq.
+Pseudo-operators on the tacit environment.
+ * **vars:\[List, Of, Symbols\]** - human-meaningful labels for top few stack elements; rightmost is top of stack.
+ * **type:Type** - describe assumptions about stack and state that should hold at this point in the program.
+ * **probe:Symbol** - explicit debug point for use with 'seq'.
+By default write a debug log with debug symbol, stack, state, and timing info.
+May be externally configurable with filters or assertions or for use as a breakpoint or checkpoint, depending on development environment.
-* **assert:Q** - assert that Q should be able to run at given point.
-Verify by static analysis if feasible.
-Assertions are frequently checked at runtime, using the backtracking to undo any effects.
-Failure of an assertion is not observable within the program, but may halt the program at the runtime layer.
+ * **assert:Q** - assert that Q should succeed if run.
+Verify statically if feasible, otherwise check at runtime.
+Use backtracking to undo effects.
+Runtime assertion failures are uncatchable and directly halt the program.
-* **assume:Q** - infrequently checked assertion, verified statically if feasible.
-Might be checked on first encounter then with exponential random backoff, or other heuristic strategy.
+ * **assume:Q** - as assert, but with greater emphasis on static verification.
+Unchecked or infrequently checked at runtime.
-* **stow** - move top stack value to cheap, high-latency, content-addressed storage.
+ * **stow** - hint to move top stack value to cheap, high-latency, content-addressed storage.
 Subject to runtime heuristics.

+The set of annotations is openly extensible and subject to de-facto standardization.
+When a compiler or interpreter first encounters annotation headers it does not recognize, it should log a warning to resist silent degradation of safety or performance.
+Annotations are placed under 'prog' and 'note' headers because it's an open set.

-Assertions and assumptions are very expressive for describing expectations and intended behavior, but are also expensive at runtime and relatively difficult to verify statically.
-In contrast, type descriptions can be restricted to ensure the properties they express support robust static analysis.
-This shifts the burden to development of the type model and encoding properties in types.
+*Aside:* Assertions are expressive and convenient for quick and dirty checks, but are difficult to statically analyze in a systematic manner.
+In contrast, types are restrictive but designed to support systematic static analysis.
+Glas systems should usually favor types.

+## Applications

-## Language Modules
+### Language Modules

 Language modules have a module name of form `language-*`.
 The value of a language module should be a record of form `(compile:Program, ...)`.
-This record can be extended with language utilities (e.g. linter, decompiler, interactive REPL).
-The compile program should minimally pass a static arity check.

-The compile program should implement a function from source (usually binary data) to compiled value, with a limited effects API:
+The compile program implements a function from source (e.g. file binary) to a compiled value on the stack.
+The compile program can also access other module values and generate some log outputs.

+Effects API:

-* **load:ModuleID** - Module ID is typically encoded as a symbol such as `foo`.
-Response is the copied from compiling the module, or failure if the module's value cannot be computed.
+* **load:ModuleName** - Module name is typically encoded as a symbol such as `foo`.
+Response is the result from compiling the module, or failure if the module's value cannot be computed.
 * **log:Message** - Response is unit.
 Messages may include warnings and issues, progress reports, code change proposals, etc..

-Load failure may occur due to missing modules, ambiguous file names, dependency cyles, failed compile, etc..
-Cause of failure is not reported.
+Load failure may occur due to missing modules, ambiguous file names, dependency cyles, failed compile, etc. The cause of failure is visible to the client module, but is reported in the development environment.

-*Aside:* Support for an 'eval' effect might be useful for language modules, to support automated testing.
-However, I'd like to try implementing and accelerating a Glas interpreter within Glas first.

-## Binary Stream Generators

-For extraction of very large binary data, we might wish to recompute it as-needed instead of paying storage costs.
-The command line tool can support this by providing an option to interpret a program that generates a binary stream.

-Such a program doesn't need many effects - just emitting binary data, and perhaps some notes on the side for debugging and progress reports.
-A viable effects API:

-* **write:Binary** - Response is unit.
-Writes binary data (a list of bytes) to output.
-* **log:Message** - Response is unit.
-Use to report progress, issues, etc..

-Relevantly, this program has no inputs, so it will produce the same binary every time unless there are relevant changes in code.
+*Aside:* The record for a language module is intended for extension with other utilities - linter, decompiler, interactive REPL, language documentation, etc..

+### Automated Testing

+For lightweight automatic testing, Glas systems will follow a convention where modules in a folder with name `test-*` are processed even when their value is not required by a `public` module.
+Failed tests are reported to developers.
+At a larger scale, it is feasible to track overall health of a module distribution based on failed and passing tests.

+Testing can be very flexible in Glas because the program representation is accessible and even the final binaries are still within the module system.
+Tests can abstractly analyze and interpret code, verify structure of binaries, simulate execution, etc..

+### User Applications

+Due to the backtracking features, Glas programs can be viewed as hierarchical transactions, and are a good fit for transaction-oriented application models.
+Transactions can support communication via message passing, channels, or tuple spaces.

+However, transactions are incompatible with synchronous effects APIs: we must 'commit' a request before a response is possible.
+I'm additionally interested in improving on conventional applications, e.g. with live coding by default, and improved debuggability and extensibility.
+Thus, APIs for network, filesystem, console, and GUI need some redesign.
+I'm developing some ideas in the [Glas Apps](GlasApps.md) document.

+The Glas command-line utility should interpret applications, at least until executable extraction has matured.

-## Applications
+## Performance

-The Glas command-line tool can provide an option to interpret applications that conform to a limited effects API, e.g. with support for console, filesystem, network, and lightweight GUI.
-This is useful for getting something running early on.

-The main challenge here is API design.
-For example, synchronous APIs must be avoided due to backtracking.
-For my vision, I'd like to ensure our application works nicely with live coding by default.
-Discussion in [Glas Apps](GlasApps.md).

-## Stowage via Content-Addressed Storage
+### Stowage via Content-Addressed Storage

 Glas systems will support large data using content-addressed storage.
 A subtree can be serialized to cheap, high-latency storage and referenced by secure hash.
 I call this pattern 'stowage'.
 Stowage serves a similar role as virtual memory, but there are several benefits related to semantic data alignment and content-addressed storage: